MEET THE BEARS...

 CORAM

 On September 6th 2011, the Center welcomed a new resident bear, Coram a three-year-old grizzly who unfortunately became habituated to human foods and garbage.
 According to Montana Fish, Wildlife & Parks Region 1, Coram began boldly walking through town and finding non-natural foods from residential areas.
 He didn’t forget that easy food source.
 Once he and his family left the den in the spring, he headed right into town again.
 He was trapped and moved for the second time in May.
 More reports came in about a bear walking up onto people’s porches and getting into dog food.
 When it turned out that the three year old bear had been trapped in town a third time, wildlife managers had to face the fact that this bear was not going to learn and would have to be removed from the wild.
-Coram has adapted well and enthusiastically wrestles daily with Grant.
+Coram has adapted extremely well.

 Adopt Coram